vvscode/docs/docs/voice/voice-for-ios/voice-ios-local-and-remote-push-notifications.md

 ---
 When an application is no longer in the foreground, the user must be notified of an incoming call or instant message by means of either a local notification or a remote push notification.

 If the app is allowed to execute while in background then the Sinch SDK will primarily use local notifications to initially notify the user.
-Whether the app is allowed to execute while in background depends on whether you as a developer choose to enable `VoIP push notifications <enablingvoippushnotifications>` and/or `Active Connection in Background <iosactiveconnectioninbackgorund>`.
+Whether the app is allowed to execute while in background depends on whether you as a developer choose to enable [VoIP push notifications](doc:enablingvoippushnotifications) and/or [Active Connection in Background](doc:iosactiveconnectioninbackgorund).
 If only regular remote push notifications are used then those will also be used to notify the user (as a regular remote push notification will be displayed to the user by the iOS without handing over any control to the application).

 ## Remote Push Notifications